Improved bounds on Fourier entropy and Min-entropy: Conclusion

-\paragraph{Acknowledgements.} Part of this work was carried out when NS and SC visited CWI, Amsterdam and SA visited University of Bristol (partially supported by EPSRC grant EP/L021005/1).
+\begin{acks} Part of this work was carried out when NS and SC visited CWI, Amsterdam.
+SA did most of this work while a Postdoc at Center for Theoretical Physics at MIT, PhD student at QuSoft, CWI, Amsterdam, and a visitor at University of Bristol (partially supported by EPSRC grant EP/L021005/1).
 SA thanks Ashley Montanaro for his hospitality.
 NS and SC would like to thank Satya Lokam for many helpful discussions on the Fourier entropy-Influence conjecture.
 SA and SC thank Jop Bri\"{e}t for pointing us to the literature on unbalancing lights and many useful discussions regarding Section~\ref{sec:unbalancinglights}.
-We also thank Penghui Yao and Avishay Tal for discussions during the course of this project.
+We also thank Penghui Yao and Avishay Tal for discussions during the course of this project, and Fernando Vieira Costa J\'{u}nior for pointing us to the reference~\cite{BPSS14}.
+Finally, we thank the anonymous reviewers for many helpful comments that greatly improved the presentation of the paper.
+An extended abstract of this manuscript appeared in the conference proceedings of STACS 2020 \cite{ACKSW20}.

+\paragraph{Funding} \subparagraph{Srinivasan Arunachalam:} Work done when at QuSoft, CWI, Amsterdam, supported by ERC Consolidator Grant 615307 QPROGRESS and MIT-IBM Watson AI Lab under the project {\it Machine Learning in Hilbert space}. \subparagraph{Michal Kouck{\'{y}}:} Partially supported by ERC Consolidator Grant 616787 LBCAD, and GA\v{C}R grant 19-27871X. \subparagraph{Nitin Saurabh:} Part of the work was done when the author was at IUUK Prague supported by the European Union's Seventh Framework Programme (FP/2007-2013)/ERC Grant Agreement no. 616787, and at Max Planck Institut f\"{u}r Informatik, Saarbr\"{u}cken, Germany. \subparagraph{Ronald de Wolf:} Partially supported by ERC Consolidator Grant 615307 QPROGRESS (ended Feb 2019) and by NWO under QuantERA project QuantAlgo 680-91-034 and the Quantum Software Consortium. \end{acks}